← Back to Journal

 Why slow hand movement regulates the nervous system

 Slow, deliberate bilateral movement — the kind required to float pigment onto water without disturbing it — activates the same neural pathways targeted by EMDR, tai chi and clinical somatic therapies.
-It produces a state called "flow-rest": alert attention combined with parasympathetic dominance.
+It produces a state called 'flow-rest': alert attention combined with parasympathetic dominance.
 Stress chemistry drops.
 Creative capacity rises.

 What the research says